-Pangandaman stated that all appropriations ordered by the President are already part of the National Expenditure Program (NEP), which is why it's called the President's Budget.
+Pangandaman clarified that all appropriations directed by the President are part of the National Expenditure Program (NEP), which is the President's Budget.

 Topics in this story